boldflight/BibleConverter/test_EPUB/output/Hosea.md

 and all its inhabitants will perish.
 The wild animals, the birds of the sky, and even the fish in the sea will perish.

+### The Lord’s Dispute against the Sinful Priesthood

 [4] Do not let anyone accuse or contend against anyone else: for my case is against you priests!
 [5] You stumble day and night,